wp-plugins/smart-maintenance-mode/readme.txt

 2. Sample Maintenance Mode page (Can be customized)

 == Changelog ==

+= 1.3 =
+* Added option to Add/Remove custom HTML content
+* Fixed issue causing the Heading/Sub-Heading to break when HTML tags were used

 = 1.2 =
 * Added option for admin to choose User roles who can see the actual site even when Maintenance mode is enabled